Marriage-Based Green Card for Spouses of U.S. Citizens

 Approximately 2-3 weeks after all the paperwork was filed, your spouse will receive Receipt Notices for each filed application, assigning your spouse Alien Registration Number.
 You should keep these notices as they contain case number that will help you check your case status online and follow up with USCIS.

-• Taking Fingerprints.
+• Biometrics - Taking Fingerprints.

 Approximately 2-3 weeks after Receipt Notices were sent out, USCIS will send you Biometrics Appointment Notice requiring from you to show up at the closest Application Support Center to take fingerprints to conduct necessary security background checks by FBI.
 It usually takes 3-4 weeks for FBI to process your fingerprints and send the report back to the USCIS.